leesangjun1903/NLP-and-Audio/LLM/readme.md

 - CodeT5+: Open Code Large Language Models for Code Understanding and Generation | 2023 · 737회 인용
 - BERTweet: A pre-trained language model for English Tweets | 2020 · 1252회 인용
 - rStar-Math: Small LLMs Can Master Math Reasoning with Self-Evolved Deep Thinking | 2025 · 202회 인용
+- Autoformalizing Mathematical Statements by Symbolic Equivalence and Semantic Consistency | 2024 · 24회 인용

 ## Agent